 The Brook + Wilde Elite mattress is a luxurious hybrid with eight layers – including 2,500 pocket springs and various foams and memory foams – designed to deliver the perfect night's sleep.
 Like all of this premium British brand's mattresses, you can pick your firmness: Soft, Medium or Firm; when we reviewed, there was an Extra Firm option, but this is no longer available.
 We tested out the Brook + Wilde Elite mattress in Firm to see how it performed compared to the rest of the entries in our best mattress ranking.

-The Elite is currently one of three mattresses from Brook + Wilde, and sits in the middle of its range, between the popular Brook + Wilde Lux mattress (with five layers) and the new Brook + Wilde Ultima (10 layers).
-Read on for our full Brook + Wilde Elite mattress review.
+The Elite is one of four mattresses from Brook + Wilde, and sits above the popular Brook + Wilde Lux mattress (with five layers) and below the Brook + Wilde Ultima (10 layers) and Perla (14 layers).
+Read on for our full Brook + Wilde Elite mattress review, or head to our Brook + Wilde vs Simba showdown to see how it compares to a major competitor.

 A note on price before we start.
-We're at the upper end of the market here, but don't be put off: the winter sales are packed with bed bargains.
-Check out the Brook + Wilde Black Friday deal, or see how it compares to the rest of the Black Friday mattress deals around.
-Add the code BF45 at the checkout to knock 45% off the price of the Brook + Wilde Elite mattress.
+We're at the upper end of the market here, but don't be put off.
+We've negotiated an excellent Brook + Wilde deal for you: add the code T352 at the checkout to knock a massive 52% off the price of the Brook + Wilde Elite mattress.
+See how that stacks up against what you can get for your money elsewhere, in our general cheap mattress deals guide.

-Brook + Wilde Elite mattress review: design and comfort
+Brook + Wilde Elite mattress review: design & comfort

 Brook + Wilde Elite mattress: Specs